-As you work to adjust to the requirements, stay vocal about the challenges and don’t be afraid to seek help from outside organizations.
+As you work to adjust to the requirements of the Drug Supply Chain Security Act, stay vocal about the challenges and don’t be afraid to seek help from outside organizations.
 “NCPA is always looking for community pharmacists to speak up about the challenges they face with the ongoing implementation of the DSCSA,” Shankle said.
 “We look to our community pharmacists to inform our efforts in front of the FDA and beyond.”

 This article was published in our quarterly print magazine, which covers relevant topics in greater depth featuring leading experts in the industry.
 Subscribe to receive the quarterly print issue in your mailbox.
 All registered independent pharmacies in the U.S. are eligible to receive a free subscription.

 Read more articles from the December issue: